mco-gh/mco.dev/content/post/found/pandemicus.md

 coverImage = "/img/pandemicus.jpg"
 +++

-Check out this fantastic piece of video journalism from the New York Times, explaining exactly how America failed so badly.
+Check out this excellent piece of video journalism from the New York Times, explaining exactly how and why America failed the pandemic test so badly.

 <!--more-->